Wheel of the Year: Festivals

 In many traditions of modern pagan cosmology, all things are considered to be cyclical, with time as a perpetual cycle of growth and retreat tied to the Sun's annual death and rebirth.
 This cycle is also viewed as a micro- and macrocosm of other life cycles in an immeasurable series of cycles composing the Universe.
 The days that fall on the landmarks of the yearly cycle traditionally mark the beginnings and middles of the four seasons.
 They are regarded with significance and host to major communal festivals.
 These eight festivals are the most common times for community celebrations.

 In addition to the quarter and cross-quarter days, other festivals may also be celebrated throughout the year, especially in the context of polytheistic reconstructionism and other ethnic traditions.
 While festivals of the Wheel are steeped in solar mythology and symbolism, many Wiccan esbats are commonly based on lunar cycles.
-Together, they represent the most common celebrations in Wiccan-influenced forms of Neopaganism, especially in contemporary Witchcraft groups.
+Together, they represent the most common celebrations in Wiccan-influenced forms of modern paganism, especially in Neopagan witchcraft groups.